ethannschwartz/student-resume/README.md

 # Nuxt Template App

 Welcome to my Nuxt Template App!
-This project is a template for creating applications using Nuxt 3, TailwindCSS, NuxtUI, Sitemap.xml, Animate on Scroll (AOS), and vue3-carousel-nuxt.
+This project is a template for creating applications using Nuxt 3, TailwindCSS, NuxtUI, Sitemap.xml, Animate on Scroll (AOS).
 It is also configured for dark mode with TailwindCSS.

 ## Features